mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/80.Troubleshooting Guide/default.md

 title: Troubleshooting
 ---

-This section covers troubleshooting for issues known in the HDM 2.1.3 product.
-In case there are issues that are not covered in this document or are not resolved easily, users should contact PrimaryIO support for further help.
+This section covers troubleshooting for known issues in HDM 2.1.3.
+In the event there are issues that are not covered in this document or are not easily resolved, contact PrimaryIO support for assistance.

 # HDM Deployment